Knaresborough: Culture and community

-Knaresborough House on the High Street houses Knaresborough Town Council and the Yorkshire Federation of Young Farmers' Clubs.
+Knaresborough House on the town's High Street houses Knaresborough Town Council and the Yorkshire Federation of Young Farmers' Clubs.

-Knaresborough hosts the annual Bed Race, organised by the Knaresborough Lions Club.
-It is held on the second Saturday of June.
-The event was first staged in 1966.
+Knaresborough hosts an annual Bed Race, organised by the Knaresborough Lions Club.
+It is held on the second Saturday of June and was first held in 1966.

-An annual town centre arts summer festival, the Festival of Entertainment and Visual Arts, has run since 2001.
+An annual, town centre arts summer festival, the Festival of Entertainment and Visual Arts, has been staged since 2001.

-Knaresborough hosts a parkrun, Conyngham Hall parkrun, which started in May 2019.
-It takes place every Saturday at Conyngham Hall, with the exception of Bed Race day.
+Since May 2019, a parkrun takes place every Saturday at Conyngham Hall.

-The town was used in the opening election sequence in the first episode of the ITV comedy series The New Statesman and some exterior shots for the series were filmed around Knaresborough.
-The town also featured in the 2019 American television film A Very British Christmas, for which it was a principal shooting location.
+Knaresbrough appeared in the first episode, opening election sequence of the ITV comedy series The New Statesman.
+Other exterior shots for the series were also filmed around the town.
+Knaresbrough was a principal location for the 2019 American television film A Very British Christmas.

-The Frazer Theatre is just off High Street.
+The Frazer Theatre is close to Knaresbrough's High Street.

 Landmarks

-Sights in the town include the remains of Knaresborough Castle, the Courthouse Museum in the castle grounds, Mother Shipton's Cave, the House in the Rock, St Robert's Cave (dating from the Middle Ages), and the railway viaduct over the River Nidd.
+Sights in the town include the remains of Knaresborough Castle, the Courthouse Museum in the castle grounds, Mother Shipton's Cave, The House in the Rock, St Robert's Cave (dating from the Middle Ages), and the railway viaduct over the River Nidd.

 The House in the Rock, also known as Fort Montague, is a local Knaresborough curiosity.
 In the early 19th century, a strange child appeared in the Hill family.
 This child had abnormal very blonde woolly hair resembling the fleece of a sheep and was known as the Woolly-Headed Boy of Fort Montague.
 He conducted visitors around the house and was a great curiosity himself.

 The Chapel of Our Lady of the Crag on Abbey Road is a Grade I listed shrine dedicated to the Virgin Mary.
 It was built in 1408 by John the Mason after his son, who was presumed dead in a rockfall in a local quarry, was found alive, with the son's escape having been attributed to the mason's frequent prayers to Mary.

-Knaresborough is the site of the oldest chemist shop in England, opened in 1720.
+Knaresborough is the site of the Oldest Chemist Shop in England, opened in 1720.

 The principal areas of public open space are the Knaresborough Castle grounds, Horseshoe Field, the King George V Playing Field and Jacob Smith Park, a 30 acre parkland on the edge of the town, bequeathed to Knaresborough by Miss Winifred Jacob Smith in 2003.
 Wildlife is protected in the former flooded quarry, Hay-a-Park Gravel Pit.

 Conyngham Hall is close to the town centre.
 Until the 1980s there was a small zoo in the grounds.

 Near to the castle are Bebra Gardens, formerly the Moat Gardens, renamed after Knaresborough's twin town in Germany.

-The Commercial (formerly Borough Bailiff) public house, owned by the Samuel Smith Brewery, is the oldest pub in Knaresborough.
+The Commercial Hotel (formerly Borough Bailiff) public house, owned by the Samuel Smith Old Brewery, was the oldest pub in Knaresborough until it closed.